Unavoidable structures in infinite tournaments: Introduction

 \section{Introduction}

 An oriented graph $G$ is an anti-symmetric directed graph (that is, if $(u,v)\in E(G)$, then $(v,u)\not\in E(G)$).
 For other standard terminology, see Section \ref{sec:not}.

 A finite oriented graph is \emph{unavoidable} if there exists a positive integer $N$ such that $G$ is subgraph of every tournament on at least $N$ vertices.
 In the case of finite oriented graphs $G$, it is easy to see that $G$ is unavoidable if and only if $G$ is acyclic.
 Indeed, an oriented graph $G$ on $n$ vertices is acyclic if and only if $G$ is a subgraph of the transitive tournament on $n$ vertices, and it is well-known (see \cite{EM}) that every tournament on at least $2^{n-1}$ vertices contains a transitive tournament of order $n$.
 This leads to the following natural definition.
 For a finite acyclic oriented graph $G$, let $\vec{r}(G)$ be the smallest integer $N$ such that every tournament on $N$ vertices contains a copy of $G$.
-While there were some earlier sporadic results, the systematic study of the quantitative problem of minimizing $\vec{r}(G)$ began with \cite{LSS} and \cite{SS}.
-A few of the major results are as follows: for the transitive tournament $\vec{K}_n$ on $n$ vertices, $2^{n/2}\leq \vec{r}(\vec{K}_n)\leq 2^{n-1}$ \cite{EM}, for every oriented path $P$ on $n\geq 8$ vertices, $\vec{r}(P)=n$ \cite{HT}, and for every oriented tree $T$ on $n$ vertices (for sufficiently large $n$), $\vec{r}(T)\leq 2n-2$, and this is best possible for certain oriented trees $T$ \cite{KMO} (for a refinement of this result, see \cite{DH}, \cite{BM1}, \cite{BM2}).
+While there were some earlier sporadic results, the systematic study of bounding $\vec{r}(G)$ for general $G$ began with \cite{LSS} and \cite{SS}.
+A few of the major results in this area are as follows: for the transitive tournament $\vec{K}_n$ on $n$ vertices, $2^{n/2}\leq \vec{r}(\vec{K}_n)\leq 2^{n-1}$ \cite{EM}, for every oriented path $P$ on $n\geq 8$ vertices, $\vec{r}(P)=n$ \cite{HT}, and for every oriented tree $T$ on $n$ vertices (for sufficiently large $n$), $\vec{r}(T)\leq 2n-2$, which is best possible for certain oriented trees $T$ \cite{KMO} (for a refinement of this result, see \cite{DH}, \cite{BM1}, \cite{BM2}).